 - The bagged waste collected is the responsibility of the registered Wombler until it is collected by ACLMS.
 Any issues relating to the bag or its contents will be directed, by either Guernsey Waste or ACLMS, to the individual via the contact details provided.
 Guernsey Waste or ACLMS may also contact you from time to time about the scheme or the areas you Womble in.

 What rubbish can I put in the bag?

 - These bags should only be used for the collection of non-recyclable rubbish from public areas i.e. litter.
-It would be appreciated where possible, if any litter which can be recycled, be dealt with through the householders' kerbside recycling, dedicated beach recycling bins or the bring banks.
+It would be appreciated where possible, if any litter which can be recycled, be dealt with through the householders' kerbside recycling or dedicated beach recycling bins.

 - The bags provided are transparent, so that the contents may be seen by the collection team and any items that should not go through the normal processing at the Waste Transfer Station e.g. items containing batteries can be removed and dealt with accordingly.

 What can't I put in the bag?

 - Items such as crab pots, ropes and nets can cause damage to the processing machinery at the Waste Transfer Station and therefore should not be placed in bags.
 These should instead be placed next to the coastal bins and ACLMS notified to arrange a separate collection (email@example.com or 224567).